Women, Dating and Technology – Are You Making These Mistakes?

 These types of relationships might look like, text only relationships from the guy you went on 1 or 2 dates with, Facebook interactions with old lovers, or people that you met online and only had a flirtation with.
 Either way they’re the people that get kept around mostly for an ego boost or to get a little attention when you’re feeling down.
 Hanging on to what might have been is not only a waste of your valuable time but it clutters up your energy.
 Let the past go and make space for new relationships to come into your life.

-Are you ready to stop playing games, be authentic & create life you love?
-Contact me at 778-848-7021 to get started.
+Are you ready to stop playing games, and have the healthy, loving relationship you deserve?
+Contact me at email@example.com to get started.